gjuchault/typescript-functional-service-starter/README.md

 ## Getting started

-1. `npx degit gjuchault/typescript-functional-service-starter my-project`
+1. `npx degit gjuchault/typescript-functional-service-starter my-project` or click on `Use this template` button on GitHub!
 2. `cd my-project`
 3. `npm install`
-4. `npm run setup`
+4. `git init` (if you used degit)

-Or click on `Use this template` button on GitHub!
+5. `npm run setup`

 To enable deployment, you will need to: